chinmayee41203/privguard-nexus/README.md

-# PrivGuard Sentinel
+# PrivGuard Nexus

-> **PrivGuard Sentinel is an intelligent, portable GitHub Action that checks every Pull Request for code quality, security, privacy, compliance, prompt injection, and hidden backdoors.
+> **PrivGuard Nexus is an intelligent, portable GitHub Action that checks every Pull Request for code quality, security, privacy, compliance, prompt injection, and hidden backdoors.
 It posts inline feedback and a Unified Risk Intelligence Panel directly on your PR.**

-PrivGuard Sentinel bridges the gap between static analysis and agentic reasoning.
+PrivGuard Nexus bridges the gap between static analysis and agentic reasoning.
 Instead of logging into external dashboards, developers get inline code review comments on the exact lines that introduce risk, powered by a rule-based engine and an LLM.

 ---